savonarola/article-elixir-DI-supervisors/article.md

 We need siblings of supervisors to find out about each other.
 Preferably we also want our supervisor tree to be hermetic: the possibility to start multiple instances of them with different options.

 Example: a pipeline for processing network data which consists of several intercommunicating processes that start and consume data.
-We would like to start different pipelines in an ad-hoc fashion for different data sources so they should not interfere with each other and be hermetic.
+We would like to start different pipelines in an ad-hoc fashion for different data sources so they should not interfere and be hermetic.

 There are several ways to do it.